Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Library Methods/extra articles/methods/Mathematical Methods.md

 ```

 ### math.log10(num:Float):Float
-The logarithmic of a number to the base of ten `10`, the common logarithm.
+The logarithmic of a number to the base of $10$, the common logarithm.

-- `num` - The logarithmic of the given number to the base ten `10`.
+- `num` - The logarithmic of the given number to the base ten $10$.

 Example:
 ```lua